Online Submissions

 » Template Articles, comments on decisions and focus

-EJPLT is an Open Access Journal and the Authors do not bear any cost for the publication of their contributions on the Journal.
+EJPLT is an Open Access Journal and the Authors do not bear any cost for the publication of their contributions in the Journal.

-The copyright of the Issues is of the Publisher, while the intellectual property of the individual contributions remains with the authors, who grant the Publisher a license to publish their contributions.
+The copyright of the Issues is of the Publisher, while the intellectual property of the individual contributions remains with the authors, who grant the Publisher a license to publish their contributions in open access diamond.

-EJPLT issues are distributed under the terms of the Creative Commons Attribution License 4.0, International Licence CC-BY-NC-ND, which permits to copy and distribute the material for noncommercial (NC) purposes only, in any medium or format in unadapted form only (ND).
+EJPLT issues are distributed under the terms of the Creative Commons Attribution License 4.0, International Licence CC-BY-NC-ND, which permits copying and distributing the material for non-commercial (NC) purposes only, in any medium or format in unadapted form only (ND).
 All the details on the license are available at: https://creativecommons.org/licenses/by-nc-nd/4.0/

 Submission Preparation Checklist